 You must visit your doctor and, if he considers it appropriate, he will give you iron supplements to increase iron level in the blood.

 There are some circumstances than can reduce your ferritin level in the blood:

-Lower than normal level of iron in the blood can be due to the following diseases:
+Lower than normal level of ferritin in the blood can be due to the following diseases: